 1 $publisher->publish($topic, $message)

-In an MySQL adapter environment, when a message is published to multiple queues, create a single record in
+In a MySQL adapter environment, a message that is published to multiple queues creates a single record in

 queue_message and multiple records in

 queue_message_status: one for each queue.
 (A join on the